 I left the firm to become a prosecutor and rose to the top position the office.
 I have tried every type felony from murder on down specializing in arson prosecutions and those stemming from investigations involving wiretaps and bugs.
 I conducted more electronic surveillance than all others prosecutors in the Commonwealth combined during my career.

-I still have my ticket (law license) yet rarely do legal work any more although I often offer legal advice to others.
+I still have my ticket (law license) yet rarely do much active legal work.
 I live in a seashore community within an hour or so of Boston during most of the year but escape during the dark gray leafless winter months to Florida.

 My experience provides a different insight into matters than that of an academic, a newspaper reporter or an other who have delved into these matters.
 I’ve been there and have done the things that many only write about.
 As the title of the blob explains I try to set out the truth as I see it which often differs from what is generally believed.